About Project Rubi-Ka

 Are there any servers I can play on?

-We may also wipe the databases, erasing all of your characters and progress, without any warning.
+We may also wipe the database from time to time, erasing all of your characters and progress, without any warning.

 How is Project Rubi-Ka made?